canonical/netbox/docs/models/ipam/fhrpgroup.md

 An optional name for the FHRP group.

-### Description

-A brief description of the FHRP group.

 ### Authentication Type

 The type of authentication employed by group nodes, if any.